mike-french/myrex/README.md

 and does not tear the network down at the end.

-Note that in Elixir (Erlang) sending a message to a non-existent process is a silent no-op, not an error, so nodes in the NFA may continue traversals even after the `Executor` has halted with a successful result.
+Note that in Elixir (Erlang) sending a message to a non-existent process is a silent no-op, not an error, so nodes in a batch NFA may continue traversals even after the `Executor` has halted with a successful result.

-The performance trade-off is:
-* _batch_ has no overhead for creating or destroying the NFA (amortized across many inputs);
-  the same network can be used to match other input strings concurrently;
-  the NFA will be distributed across cores, which may increase hardware communication;
-  it may leave zombie traversals running after execution has finished.
-* _oneshot_ has the overhead for creating and destroying an NFA (small for Erlang);
-  for a small number of inputs, it may allow each NFA to run locally on one core;
-  all activity is definitely stopped after the first successful match in `multiple` `:one` mode.

 ### `Executor` Example